MWschutte/scalar-jepsen/doc/blog.md

 ### Results

-In the table below no nemesis was active.
+In the table below X means that no nemesis was active during the test.

 | Write consistency  | Nemesis |lost count |Acknowledged count | Attempt count|
 | ------------- | ------------- | ------------- | ------------- |------------- |